OpenDroneMap/docs/source/using.rst

                         defaults to smrf.
 You can control the behavior of both smrf and pmf by tweaking the --dem-* parameters.
                         Default: none
+  --pc-csv              Export the georeferenced point cloud in CSV format.
+                        Default: False
   --texturing-data-term <string>
                         Data term: [area, gmi].
-Default: gmi --texturing-outlier-removal-type <string>
+Default: gmi --texturing-nadir-weight <integer: 0 <= x <= 32>
+                        Affects orthophotos only.
+Higher values result in sharper corners, but can affect color distribution and blurriness.
+Use lower values for planar areas and higher values for urban areas.
+The default value works well for most scenarios.
+Default: 16 --texturing-outlier-removal-type <string>
                         Type of photometric outlier removal method: [none, gauss_damping, gauss_clamping].
 Default: